holochain/docs-pages/src/tutorials/coreconcepts/hello_world.md

 Hooray!
 Alice and Bob are now able to share data on the DHT.

 ## Key takeaways
-- Entries need to be explicitly marked public or they will only be commited to an agents local chain.
+- Entries need to be explicitly marked public or they will only be committed to an agent's local chain.
 - A public entry will be passed to other agents via gossip, validated and held.
-- Another agent can retieve your public entries.
+- Another agent can retrieve your public entries.

 ## Learn more
 - [DHT](https://www.educative.io/edpresso/what-is-a-distributed-hash-table)